yiliu1237/CUDA-Stream-Compaction/README.md

 ### Key Observations

 #### CPU vs CPU with Scan
-- For small input sizes (\(N ≤ 2^{16}\)), both CPU variants show very similar runtimes, indicating that the scan step contributes little overhead in this range.
+- For small input sizes (\(N < 2^{17}\)), **CPU with Scan** actually performs slightly better than pure CPU compaction.
+This may be due to better branch predictability, more regular loop structures, or favorable memory access patterns in the scan version.
+- As input size increases beyond \(2^{17}\), the runtimes of both CPU variants gradually converge, showing similar linear growth.
 - Both exhibit consistent linear growth on the log-log plot, confirming the expected **\(O(n)\)** time complexity for serial execution.

 #### Efficient GPU Scan